Banksy – Soup Cans (Unsigned Lithograph)

 2007.
 Hand signed and numbered by Banksy.
 Limited edition of 750.
 56 x 76cm (22 x 30″)

 My first recommendation is to start at Hang Up Gallery who usually have a nice selection of Banksy originals, signed and unsigned Banksy prints to buy online and can be paid off with a 0% loan through the Own Art scheme.

 Next up I’d check the Lazarides Gallery (Steve Lazarides was Banksy’s de facto agent until 2009).
 Original Banksy artwork and prints are rarely available to buy directly online at Lazarides so you’ll need to contact them for a price on available works.

 While we’re in London MyArtBroker has a nice selection of Banksy limited edition prints available on their website.
 A few prices are listed, some prices are on application while you can also make an offer for any works you’re interested in.

 From there I’d visit the Amsterdam based Lionel Gallery who stock a surprisingly wide range of Banksy prints.
 Again, prices aren’t listed online so you’ll have to contact them directly for individual prices.

-Steve Lazarides started out selling Banksy screen prints for just £25 each, prints that are now worth several thousands of pounds each.
-Still, even that’s small beer compared to the £375,000 Lazarides received for the Banksy painting shown below in 2014.
+Steve Lazarides started out selling Banksy screen prints for just £25 each, prints that are now worth many thousands of pounds each.
+Still, even that’s small beer compared to the staggering £9.9 million Banksy’s “Devolved Parliament” painting sold for in October 2019.

 With those kinds of prices floating around how do you begin to work out what you should pay for a Banksy screenprint?
 Artsy’s online auction results for Banksy artworks can be a helpful place to start to give you a ballpark figure to aim for.